SoftwareHeritage/swh-docs/docs/deposit/howto/deposit-metadata.rst

+.. _deposit-metadata-only:

 Make a metadata-only deposit
 ============================

+It’s possible to deposit metadata on an already existing content using the metadata-only deposit and referencing a repository or a specific artifact.

+Requirements:

+    Create a metadata-only deposit through a :ref:POST request<API-create-deposit>
+    It is composed of ONLY one Atom XML document
+    It MUST comply with :ref:the metadata requirements<metadata-requirements>
+    It MUST reference an object or an origin in a deposit tag The reference SHOULD exist in the SWH archive
+    The object reference MUST be a SWHID on one of the following artifact types: origin
+        snapshot
+        release
+        revision
+        directory
+        content
+    The SWHID MAY be a :ref:core identifier <swhids-core> with or without :ref:qualifiers <swhids-qualifiers>
+    The SWHID MUST NOT reference a fragment of code with the classifier lines

 Requisites
 ----------

+1. Access to :ref:`account credentials <deposit-account>`
-1. Have your account credentials, the origin url and prepared artefacts at hand.
+2. Have the origin url and prepared artefacts at hand, we will refer to it as ``<origin>`` and ``<metadatafile>`` hereafter
-2. Either the CLI installed or a tool to make API calls (curl, HTTPie, etc.)
+3. Either the CLI installed or a tool to make API calls (curl, HTTPie, etc.)

 Make a metadata deposit
 -----------------------